eleduck/eleduck-camp/courses/w2/task3.md

 Once a colleague did not reply to my message, the next day I sent another message to remind him and make a phone call.
 - Give an example of how you work in a team.
 - What do you do if you disagree with someone in your work?
 I will explain to him why I have different ideas, and I want to hear why he chose another option.
-This kind of situation is usually in the sprint planning metting, when other colleagues will be there, and we also listen to the opinions of other colleagues.
+This kind of situation is usually in the sprint planning meeting, when other colleagues will be there, and we also listen to the opinions of other colleagues.

 ## Communication